kaiterra/misc/kubernetes-china-aliyun/prepare-cloud-integration.md

 }
 ```

 Consider removing DeleteObject if you're only using this for backup and restore.
-Instead, set a retention policy on OSS buckets.
+Instead, set a retention policy on OSS buckets to clean up old files.

 ### Create secrets